Online learning in higher education: Learning management systems

 Most online learning occurs through a college's or university's learning management system (LMS).
 A LMS is a software application for maintaining, delivering, and tracking educational resources.
 According to the Educause Center for Analysis and Research (ECAR) use of a LMS is nearly ubiquitous as 99% of colleges and universities report having one in place.
 Among faculty, 87% report using a LMS and find them useful for "enhancing teaching (74%) and student learning (71%)" (p.
 10).
-Similarly, 83% of students use an LMS for their learning, with the majority (56%) using them in most or all courses.